-The International Center for Spinal Cord Injury employs highly skilled physical and occupational therapists and support staff that specializes in the treatment of individuals with spinal cord injuries utilizing an activity based restorative therapies (ABRT).
+The International Center for Spinal Cord Injury employs highly skilled physical and occupational therapists and support staff that specializes in the treatment of individuals with spinal cord injuries and related disorders utilizing activity based restorative therapies (ABRT).
 The treatment of pediatric inpatient and adult and pediatric outpatient populations occur in a state of the art center equipped with multiple technologically advanced rehabilitative instruments designed to facilitate optimal delivery of the most appropriate rehabilitative interventions.
 ABRT is customized to each client and delivered under the supervision of highly skilled therapists utilizing different rehabilitative instruments like:

 - Standing gliders which allow the client to stand and work on trunk balance while performing reciprocal motions with the upper and lower extremities.
 The standing glider promotes weight bearing through the lower extremities and improves cardiovascular endurance.